This is Post 7 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The answer to this question is obvious, but it is often not well explained when people encounter Buddhism.
 The Buddha was asking his monks to remember to notice the ever-present field of Consciousness, in the midst of their activities of daily life.
 Clearly the act of turning Consciousness back on itself, and resting as Consciousness in the midst of the activities of life is as difficult to express in a single word, as it is to do – so the Buddha did not even try to encapsulate it in a single word or phrase, but simply asked his students to ‘remember’.
 The thing to be ‘remembered’ did not need to be explicitly stated because the Buddha’s students already understood the importance of resting as, and embodying Consciousness in the midst of all activities, and of noticing the Consciousness in which their sensations, thoughts, feelings, and intuitions were arising.
 And they had been taught repeatedly by the Buddha, that this Consciousness, though it was not personal and cannot be located, was the source of their liberation.

 This is a very common phenomenon in regard to spiritual teachings, and non-duality teachings are especially easily lost – as in the case of Jesus.
-An understanding that was taken for granted by the first generation of students is often not clearly grasped by the tradition only a few generations later, even if it was written down – which the Buddha’s teachings were not (for 400 years).
-This loss of meaning in regard to ‘Mindfulness’ is a particularly tragic example of the many problems of language in spiritual discourse – a theme that I shall be addressing in my book (A Mandala of Love: Consciousness, Ethics and Society).
+An understanding that was taken for granted by the first generation of students is often not clearly grasped by the tradition only a few generations later, even if it was written down – which the Buddha’s teachings were not (not for 400 years).
+This loss of meaning in regard to ‘Mindfulness’ is a particularly tragic example of the many problems of language in spiritual discourse.
 It is particularly tragic because this mysterious ‘remembering practice’ was the very core and essence of the Buddha’s teaching.

 Unnatural Mindfulness – Distortions of Practice and Conceptualisation